michalvankodev/michalvankodev-site/_pages/portfolio.md

       I worked on this project as a front-end and an back-end developer.
-I've created new **custom CMS** for adding destinations and apartmans into offering.
+I've created new **custom CMS** for adding destinations and apartments into offering.